hharaguc/learn-ruby/README.md

 :dane // this is a symbol!
 ```
 - Why are symbols good?
-  - Ruby keeps a table of symbols - symbols can be used in multiple places but will only be instantiated (and create a memory footprint) once
+  - Ruby keeps a table of symbols - symbols are instantiated once but can be referenced in multiple places so this is A+ for memory efficiency
-  - `to_sym` adds an object to the symbol table
+- `to_sym` creates/adds an object to the symbol table

 - Ruby `unless` = `if not`
 ```